 The Association for Computers and the Humanities (ACH) is a major professional society for the digital humanities.
 We support and disseminate research and cultivate a vibrant professional community through conferences, publications, and outreach activities.
-ACH is based in the US, but boasts an international membership (as of May 2012, representing 21 countries worldwide).
-Meet our officers and Executive Council members here.
+ACH is based in the US, but boasts an international membership (as of November 2015, representing 21 countries worldwide).

 The ACH is the US-based member of the Alliance of Digital Humanities Organizations (ADHO) consortium.
-Our partners are the Association of Literary and Linguistic Computing (ALLC) and Society for Digital Humanities/Société pour l'étude des médias interactifs (SDH/SEMI).
+Our partners are the European Association of Digital Humanities (EADH), centerNet, the Australasian Association for Digital Humanities (aaDH), the Japanese Association for Digital Humanites (JADH) and the Canadian Society of Digital Humanities/Société canadienne des humanités numériques (CSDH/SCHN).
 As part of ADHO, ACH sponsors publications, events, and activities in support of the digital humanities.

 Learn more about the benefits of membership and what your contribution supports, and join ACH or all the ADHO organizations here.